barnstee/UA-CloudPublisher/README.md

 * Support for Intel/AMD `x64` and `arm64` architectures (Raspberry Pi4, etc.) with pre-built container images ready for use
 * Integration with [UA Edge Translator](https://github.com/barnstee/UA-EdgeTranslator)
 * Support for generating the Web of Things Thing Descriptions for UA Edge Translator automatically using ChatGPT
+* Support for issuing a new X509 certificate and trust list to connected OPC UA servers (GDS Server Push functionality)

 ## Build Status